klouderone/therhinopad/README.md

 <br>

 Then solder the button and switch onto the PCB.
 Take your time doing this and use tweezers and a steady hand.
 Ideally, you can use solder paste to do this also.
+The switch is not neccessary if you are using a Pro-Micro.

 <img width="1293" alt="Screenshot 2024-03-26 010728" src="https://github.com/klouderone/therhinopad/assets/136342173/2b494b68-7a53-48db-b5c1-1824d192b3c5">